gillian-guide/gillian-guide.github.io/docs/extras/trainers.en.md

 ## Liberty's Legacy
 !!! warning "Compatibility"
-    This trainer is compatible with both retail patches and the Complete Edition.
-This trainer is not as powerful as ZMenuIV, but still offers a lot of useful features, especially if you're playing on the Complete Edition.
+    This trainer is not as powerful as ZMenuIV, but still offers a lot of useful features, especially if you're playing with the Complete Edition.
 ???+ info "Installation"
     * Get the latest [Ultimate ASI Loader](../../mod-dependencies/#ultimate-asi-loader) and [ScriptHook](../../mod-dependencies/#scripthook).
     * Go to the [GTAForums page](https://gtaforums.com/topic/973091-gta-iv-12043-libertys-legacy-trainer/).